amyjko/design-methods/README.md

 # design-methods
 A simple, accessible, mobile-ready textbook on HCI and Design.
-The book is hosted on Amy's faculty website at http://faculty.washington.edu/ajko/books/design-methods/
+The book is hosted on Amy's faculty website at http://faculty.washington.edu/ajko/books/design-methods/ and build with [Peruse](https://github.com/amyjko/peruse), a simple framework for authoring online books (also created by Amy).